ShivamArora/meteorify/README.md

-A Dart package to interact with the Meteor framework.
+Carefully extended [meteorify](https://github.com/ShivamArora/meteorify) package to interact with the Meteor framework.

 Connect your web or flutter apps, written in Dart, to the Meteor framework.